grannycart/by-sound-alone/index.md

 Since this is a pre-release, if you do read it, or even part of it, I would appreciate your feedback.
 If you don't know how to contact me through github, just email me: grannycart@protonmail.com.

-The book is currently lacking a title.
-Suggestions welcome!

 See the associated github repo for licensing information and development details.